 You can see our net worth by month throughout the years on my Net Worth page.
 If you’re not tracking you’re own net worth, I strongly recommend that you do so.
 It’s the single best way to know how close you are to reaching financial independence.

-One of the easiest ways to do this is to use Personal Capital.
+One of the easiest ways to do this is to use Empower (formerly Personal Capital).
 It’s free and they beautifully do the heavy lifting for you.
 You link your accounts and it pulls together all your data for you.
 It also gives you some insights that would be hard to see otherwise.
 I saved $50k in fees over 10-years in an instant with the knowledge and tools they provide.

 So far, our plan has worked well.
 Our needs have been completely met by our investments.
 We’re living in a beautiful resort in Boquete, Panama.
 We have fun and can do some traveling as well.
 Most of the traveling lately has been back and forth to the U.S. a few times a year.